jeffbr13/avdoc/README.md

 The output is opinionated, but not much time has been spent on the code past getting it working for my own needs.
 It's not intended to be exemplary of anything in particular.

-### Design Goals
-The output should:
-- be well-formatted semantic HTML.
-- be legible in basic browsers without styling.
-- aid understanding of the underlying schema.
-- be a single static file for sharing without dependencies.
-- be linkable to reference specific schemas and fields.

 ## Maintenance